 - Avoid spoiled food (meat older than two days), it can contain high amounts of amines

-- Keeping a food diary can help you identify what specific amines causing your symptoms
+- Keep a food diary to identify the specific amines causing your symptoms

 Probiotic supplements do not contain amines.
-However, low-quality supplements can contain artificial coating, soy, wheat, gluten and other substances.
-For someone sensitive to any of these substances, it might be enough to trigger headaches.
+However, low-quality supplements can contain artificial coating, soy, wheat, gluten and other substances, which for sensitive ones might trigger headaches.

-Interestingly, studies show that homemade fermented vegetables contain very low amounts of amines.
-Amounts are too low to cause a reaction in most people.
+Interestingly, studies show that homemade fermented vegetables contain very low amounts of amines, too low to cause a reaction in most people.
 The reason is that other kinds of bacteria are involved in the fermentation process at home than used by many commercial companies.

-For best results use a good quality starter culture.
-This ensures that the production of biogenic amines remains very low, too low for most people to trigger headaches.
+For best results, use a good quality starter culture.
+This ensures that the production of biogenic amines remains low, too low to trigger headaches.

-- Probiotics can cause headaches when improving the gut environment and when removing harmful microorganisms.
-Symptoms are harmless and quickly disappear.
+- Probiotics cause headaches when improving the gut environment and removing harmful microorganisms.
+Side effects are harmless and quickly disappear.
 Candida overgrowth, serious infections or inflammations can cause symptoms to last longer.
-However, probiotics in smaller doses can alleviate symptoms and result in recovery.

 - Some commercially fermented food containing biogenic amines trigger headaches and migraine in sensitive persons.
 Probiotic supplements and homemade fermented food are safer.